 What is Duetact?

 Duetact contains a combination of glimepiride and pioglitazone, both or which are oral diabetes medicines that help control blood sugar levels.

 Duetact is for people with type 2 diabetes.
 Duetact is sometimes given with other diabetes medications when greater blood sugar control is needed.

 Duetact is not for treating type 1 diabetes.

-You should not use Duetact if you have severe or uncontrolled heart failure, or if you have bladder cancer.
-Do not use this medicine if you are in a state of diabetic ketoacidosis (call your doctor for treatment with insulin).
+You should not use Duetact if you have severe or uncontrolled heart failure, active bladder cancer, or diabetic ketoacidosis (call your doctor for treatment with insulin).
 Duetact is not for treating type 1 diabetes.

 Before taking this medicine